 Many people believe that when they hire a lawyer for their wrongful death case, they are going to be suing a “person”.
 This isn’t completely true.
 The attorney will bring a legal claim to recover money from an insurance company that holds the policy of the negligent party.
 That’s considered the standard for any personal injury case.
 The goal is to recover compensation from the insurance company, not a person.

 Who is Legally Allowed to File Wrongful Death Lawsuits?

 According to Florida law, the surviving family members of the deceased individual are able to file the lawsuit.
 This includes the surviving spouse, or any adopted or natural children.
 In situations where the person did not have a spouse, but had children, a claim is still able to be filed.
 Additionally, it may be possible for a lawsuit to be filed by the deceased person’s sibling.

 Keep in mind, every wrongful death case is different, which is why it is essential that you hire an attorney right away.
 They will be able to review the facts of the situation to determine what should be done.
-More information about filing a wrongful death claim can be found by contacting the attorneys at the Leifer Law Firm.
+More information about filing a wrongful death claim can be found by contacting the attorneys at Leifer & Ramirez.